Bioconductor/BBS/Doc/Prepare-macOS-Big-Sur-HOWTO.md

 - As of April 2023, the minimum supported OS is MacOSX11.
 - This document describes how to prepare both x86_64 and arm64 machines for the BBS.
+- Since Ventura, the terminal needs Full Disk Access to access the contents of a user's Downloads directory.
+Even if the Downloads directory is created manually, working with files in the Downloads directory may result in unexpected behavior:

+      # User is created via GUI
+      kjohnson3:Downloads auser$ ls -la
+      Operation not permitted

+      # User created via terminal; Downloads created manually
+      kjohnson3:Downloads biocbuild$ sudo installer -verbose -pkg XQuartz-2.8.5.pkg -target /

+      installer: Package name is
+      installer: Upgrading at base path /
+      installer: Preparing for installation….....
+      installer: Preparing the disk….....
+      installer: Preparing ….....
+      installer: Waiting for other installations to complete….....
+      installer: Configuring the installation….....
+      installer:

+      installer: The upgrade failed.
+(The Installer encountered an error that caused the installation to fail.
+Contact the software manufacturer for assistance.
+An error occurred while extracting files from the package “XQuartz-2.8.5.pkg”.)

+  As a consequence, it's recommended to use another location rather than Downloads.

 ## 1. Initial setup (from the administrator account)